aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ## Scan Beacon Set Configuration

+A Scan Beacon Set MUST contain
+ * A collection of Scan Beacons.
+ * The name of the table for which these scan beacons are applicable.

+## Scan Beacon Group Configuration

-A Scan Beacon Set MUST contain a collection of Scan Beacons.
+A Scan Beacon Group is a collection of Scan Beacon Sets.

 ### Overview

-All Scan Beacon Set operations are a convenience for using the AWS DynamoDB SDK.
+All Scan Beacon Group operations are a convenience for using the AWS DynamoDB SDK.
 The user calls the SDK referring to the encrypted data fields, and these operations transform the Request and Response objects to use the scan beacons instead.